arafatm/Notes/blinkist/writing.storyworthy.mathew.dicks.md

 authentic and honest to you does not come over as profane to your audience.
 Remember, a little restraint can go a long way in helping your storytelling career.

-## Final summary

-The key message in these blinks:

-You can master storytelling by learning the right techniques.
-To tell a great story, include a meaningful element of change somewhere in the narrative, steer clear of vulgarity and unnecessary flourishes, and transport your audience by using the present tense.

-Actionable advice:

-Avoid celebrity references in your stories.

-While telling a story, the author once described his ex-girlfriend as being similar to the actress, Zooey Deschanel.
-He then watched as half his audience nodded along, and the other half looked confused.
-Since then, he has avoided these sorts of celebrity references, and you should too.
-Not only do you risk alienating those audience members who have no idea who you’re talking about, but it's also lazy.
-Instead of accurately describing the character in your story, you’re just relying on short-hand to bring them to life.
-Very little is revealed about that person, and your audience hasn’t gained enough information about them.
-So ask yourself: What is this character really like, beyond shallow celebrity similarities?